- Search The Registry

 - My Account

-He led his country to independence from Britain in 1957 and was a powerful voice for African nationalism.
-He was overthrown by a military coup nine years later after his rule grew dictatorial.
-Nkrumah was born in the town of Nkroful in the southwestern corner of the British colony of the Gold Coast (now Ghana).
-He was an excellent student in local Catholic missionary schools, who as a teenager, became an untrained elementary school teacher in the nearby town of Half Assini.
+He was born in the town of Nkroful in the southwestern corner of the British colony of the Gold Coast.
+He was an excellent student in local Catholic missionary schools who became an untrained elementary school teacher as a teenager in the nearby town of Half Assini.

 He also promoted Pan-Africanism, a movement for cooperation between all people of African descent and for the political union of an independent Africa.
-In 1945 he went to London, to study economics and law.
-That year he helped organize the fifth Pan-African Congress, in Manchester; with black American sociologist and writer W. E. B. Du Bois, future president of Kenya Jomo Kenyatta, and American actor and civil rights activist Paul Robeson.
-In 1946 Nkrumah left his academic studies to become secretary general of the West African National Secretariat.
+In 1945 he went to London to study economics and law.
+That year he helped organize the fifth Pan-African Congress in Manchester; with black American sociologist and writer W. E. B. Du Bois, future president of Kenya Jomo Kenyatta, and American actor and activist Paul Robeson.
+In 1946 Nkrumah left his academic studies to become secretary-general of the West African National Secretariat.
 That same year, Nkrumah became vice president of the West African Students Union, a pro-independence organization of younger, more politically aggressive African students studying in Britain.

 Nkrumah did not hesitate to use strong-arm methods in implementing his domestic programs.
 He remained popular with the masses, yet his tactics made enemies among civil servants, judges, intellectuals, and army officers.
 While Nkrumah was visiting China in 1966, his government was overthrown in an army coup.
 Nkrumah lived in exile in Guinea, where Guinean president Sékou Тоигй appointed him honorary co-president of Guinea.
 He died in 1972 in Romania while receiving treatment for throat cancer.
 Kwame Nkrumah's remains were returned to Ghana for burial in his hometown.